chrisdavenport/service/README.md

 * asynchronous operation
 * distributed operation

-Whilst the Service Layer presents the public API of a compoennt, the nature of the API is somewhat different from other APIs that you might be used to working with.
+Whilst the Service Layer presents the public API of a component, the nature of the API is somewhat different from other APIs that you might be used to working with.
 * All inputs and outputs are in the form of message objects.
 * Requests are made in the form of immutable message objects.